Jeansen/jeansen.github.io/_posts/2018-01-20-how-to-migrate-a-raspberry-pi-installation-to-lvm.md

 ## Preconditions

-Before you begin, make sur the installation you want to migrate has the `lvm2` package installed.
+Before you begin, make sure the installation you want to migrate has the `lvm2` package installed.
 Otherwise you will not be able to boot after the migration!

 ## Hardware Setup